 - Rocky Mountain National Park has many lakes within in, but not all contain fish.
 If it’s too cold for too much of the year, the fish won’t last.
 Only about 1/3, or 48 of the 156 lakes have reproducing populations of fish.
 Some lakes are stocked.

-Estes Park Winter Festival – Held every winter over the Martin Luther King Jr holiday weekend.
+Jan – Estes Park Winter Festival – Held every winter over the Martin Luther King Jr holiday weekend, the town gathers in downtown Estes for beer, chili and music!

 - Fort Collins Municipal (41mi)